networknt/light-doc/content/design/check-token.md

 service must be idempotent with is much more complicated to handle.

-To avoid these complicated scenario, in light-4j framework, we check the token expiration pro-actively in the [client](https://networknt.github.io/light-4j/other/client/) module and renew a new token before it is about to expire.
-The default configuration is 1 minutes before token expiration a separate thread will contact [light-oauth2](https://networknt.github.io/light-oauth2/) token service to renew the token.
+To avoid these complicated scenario, in light-4j framework, we check the token expiration pro-actively in the [client][] module and renew a new token before it is about to expire.
+The default configuration is 1 minutes before token expiration a separate thread will contact [light-oauth2][] token service to renew the token.

+[client]: /concern/client/
+[light-oauth2]: /service/oauth/